 PRIVATE_SSH_KEY=-----BEGIN RSA PRIVATE KEY-----\nMIIJKAIBAAKCFgEA2LcSb6INQUVZZ0iZJYYkc8dMHLLqrmtIrzZ...

-You can then add it to a service with the
+You will ultimately add the encrypted key to a service with the

 app: build: . encrypted_env_file: sshkey.env.encrypted

-Before running a command that needs SSH available make sure to run the following commands in that container.
-They will set up the SSH key so you can access external services.
+Before running any command that requires the SSH key to be available, make sure to run the following commands in that container.

 mkdir -p "$HOME/.ssh" echo -e $PRIVATE_SSH_KEY >> $HOME/.ssh/id_rsa